Writing III: Logic & Persuasion

 • Location: Signal Mountain, Tennessee

-• Grades: 7th grade strong readers and up; Summer: Rising 7th grade strong readers and up
+• Grades: 8th grade strong readers and up

-• Prerequisites: Writing I: Grammar/Writing II: Progymnasmata, or equivalent writing skills
+• Prerequisites: Writing II: Progymnasmata, or equivalent writing skills

 • Description: This course provides an introduction to expository and persuasive writing along with instruction in logic, poetry, and basic research techniques.
 These skills form the basis of writing assignments for most other Scriptorium courses.
 Persuasive writing – based on classical rhetorical models – requires the student to know and be able to explain both why his own position is strong and why his opponent’s position is weaker.
 Students will gain skill in identifying and organizing evidence, doing research, crafting warrant statements, using concessions, and refuting counterarguments.
 These skills are essential not merely for effective academic writing but for thinking through complex issues in all areas of everyday life.